-We have been providing AAV commercial solutions for approximately three years.
+We have been providing AAV commercial solutions since 2014.
 Although we have experienced growth, our historical performance may not be indicative of our future performance due to our limited operating history.
-We are currently commercializing our AAVs and air mobility solutions, and have just started accepting orders for our AAVs and delivering them to customers for testing purposes.
-There is no historical basis for making judgments on the demand for our products and services or our ability to produce and deliver AAVs and air mobility solutions, or to become profitable in the future.
+We are currently commercializing our AAVs and air mobility solutions, and have a short history of accepting orders for our AAVs and delivering them to customers for testing purposes.
+There is only a limited historical basis for making judgments on the demand for our products and services or our ability to produce and deliver AAVs and air mobility solutions, or to become profitable in the future.